Credit...Kyodo, via Reuters

 Man Arrested in Japan After Attack on Governing Party Headquarters

-An assailant tried to breach security at the office of the new prime minister, Shigeru Ishiba, a public broadcaster reported.
+An assailant tried to breach security at the office of the new prime minister, Shigeru Ishiba, the police in Tokyo said.

 The episode is the latest in a series of violent acts targeting officials in Japan, a country known as having low rates of violent crime.